 - When they can properly apply the rule, idea or formula

 This is because the process of asking open questions, solving them through original strategies, empowers students to take ownership of their learning.
 Barring hiccups, they should be able to build understanding of a concept through their own methods and thinking styles.
+The same principle applies to experiential learning, which puts students at the center of the learning experience.

 They won’t have to follow a process they can’t grasp, possibly arriving at a seemingly-unjustified conclusion.